josh-59/Learning-Linux/README.md

 # Learning Linux

-A Minor Source and Handy Directory for All Things Linux
+A minor source and handy directory for all things Linux.

 Available at [https://josh-59.github.io/Learning-Linux/](https://josh-59.github.io/Learning-Linux/).